Thee Treasure Barn is now open! Stop in for some great furniture and home decor!

 Permit requirements vary from town to town.
 Please check with YOUR town building department for info on permits.
 Below are general recommendations and common site preparation, however you may need to do something entirely different to meet YOUR code.

 Please make sure to tell them that this is a prefabricated structure.
 Our company does not build the structure on-site but our modular structures do require on-site finishing work.
 It is usually helpful for you to bring in one of our brochures, so that you can show them the product.
-You may even be asked to submit architectural drawings.
-While we don't have professional drawings available for every one of our buildings, we do have many of them on hand.
+You may even be asked to submit drawings, while we don't have drawings available for every one of our buildings, we do have many of them on hand.

 Listed below are some tips on preparing your site yourself.
 We recommend that the base of your pad be at least 12" wider all the way around the base of the overall structure.